KDLGates/KDLGates/README.md

-Lifelong technologist and computation enthusiast.
-Lover of software development and automation, knows the word transhumanism but can't define it without a crayon.
 On US Eastern time.
 Please feel free to reach out!